Contact / Traffic hotline

-The course is closed to traffic 7 am – 4 pm
+The course is closed to traffic on Sunday 13th of May 7 am – 4 pm

 The entire Telenor Copenhagen Marathon course is closed to car and bus traffic on race day, May 13, between 7 am – 4 pm.

-The city areas Islands Brygge, City, Nørrebro, Østerbro, Vesterbro and Frederiksberg will be affected by traffic alterations and parking limitations or bans throughout the day.
+The city areas Islands Brygge, City, Nørrebro, Østerbro, Vesterbro and Frederiksberg are therefore affected by traffic alterations and parking limitations or bans throughout the day.

 If you need to get across the city on Sunday May 21, we recommend that you read the below information through thoroughly.